-Secondary DNS server 192.168.5.1

-Others Authentication Method: AUTO

-PPPoE Passthrough: Disabled
+IPv6/IPv4 Mode IPv4 Only

-NAT: Enabled
+Others NAT: Enabled

 IGMP Multicast Proxy: Enabled

 Apply as Default Gateway: Enabled

-VLAN: Disabled
+VLAN: Enabled

-- 2 Enter the General and ATM PVC Configuration settings as provided above. - Set the Type to ADSL over ATM. - Choose the Encapsulation specified by your DSL service provider.
-For this example, the service provider requires a username and password to establish an Internet connection.
-Therefore, select PPPoE as the WAN encapsulation type. - Set the IPv4/IPv6 Mode to IPv4 Only. - 3 Enter the account information provided by your DSL service provider. - 4 Enable Apply as Default Gateway to use this rule as your default Internet connection.
-Then select Use Following Static DNS Address and enter the DNS server addresses provided by your DSL service provider. - 5 For the rest of the fields, use the default settings. - 6 Click Apply to save your settings.
+- 2 Enter the General settings as provided above. - Enter a Name to identify your WAN connection. - Set the Type to GPON. - Set the Mode to Routing. - Choose the Encapsulation specified by your GPON service provider. - Set the IPv4/IPv6 Mode to IPv4 Only. - 3 Under Routing Feature, enable NAT and Apply as Default Gateway. - 4 For the rest of the fields, use the default settings. - 5 Click Apply to save your settings.

-7 Try to connect to a website to see if you have correctly set up your Internet connection.
+6 Try to connect to a website to see if you have correctly set up your Internet connection.
+Go to the Network Setting > Broadband screen to view the established Ethernet connection.
+The new connection is displayed on the Broadband screen